electronclouds/cool-carrot/README.md

 # cool-carrot
-this is a discord app which posts inspiration by cool carrot
+A simple discord bot that posts inspirational quotes